manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Compacting_a_table.md

 <!-- example optimize_sync -->

-If `OPTION sync=1` is used (0 by default), the command will wait until the optimization process is done (in case the connection interrupts the optimization will continue to run on the server).
+When using `OPTION sync=1` (0 by default), the command will wait for the optimization process to complete before returning.
+If the connection is interrupted, the optimization will continue running on the server.

 <!-- intro -->
 ##### SQL: